unt-libraries/untl-metadata-documentation/docs/technical/completing-records.rst

     -   A self-portrait is made by the person who is in the image (creator and named person would be the same)
     -   A report could say "this is what happened today" (creation date and coverage date would be the same)
-    -   Most photographs will have a creation date and covereage date that are the same (since the time of creation captures what is happening at that time)
+    -   Most photographs will have a creation date and coverage date that are the same (since the time of creation captures what is happening at that time)

 **Why Are There So Many Rules About Formatting?**